How Italians do it: Perfect Potato Salad

 You may not find this recipe at an American diner but now you can make it yourself… Honey!

-3 lbs. or 1.5k or Red or New Potatoes, large dice
+- 3 lbs.
+(1.5k) Red or New Potatoes, large dice

 - Chop the onion finely and set in a small bowl with the vinegar and pepper to macerate.

 - Scrub and wash the potatoes well and cut into about 1″ (2.5cm) cubes.
 Place them in the steamer basket.

 - Prepare the pressure cooker with 1 cup of water, and trivet.
 Then lower the steamer basket with the potatoes cubes and a sprinkle of salt.

 - Close and lock the lid.
 Turn the heat to high and when the pan reaches pressure lower the heat and cook for 10 minutes at HIGH pressure.

 - While the potatoes are cooking, finely chop the parsley.

-When cooking is finished, transfer into a mixing bowl and while the potatoes are still hot dress them with the vinegar and onion.
+- When cooking is finished, transfer into a mixing bowl and while the potatoes are still hot dress them with the vinegar and onion.
 When they have cooled to room temperature (about 10 minutes) add the salt, pepper, olive oil and parsley.
 Salt and pepper to taste.

 - Serve immediately or chill overnight in the refrigerator.